poojapatel26/Google-Apps-Rating-Analysis-/README.md

 ## File Descriptions

-There is one notebook available here and its gives answers to all the above questions and it also predict the App ratings.
+There are two files, one notebook gives answers to all the above questions and it also predict the App ratings and another contains the dataset csv file.

 ## Licensing, Authors, Acknowledgements